vidulum/About/README.md

 8. __What is V-staking?__ When users hold certain assets in their Vidulum App wallets they earn VDL as a reward through a process called V-Staking.
 Unlike traditional staking, V-Staking does not require users to keep their wallets open 24-hours, 7 days a week.
 Simply deposit the minimum required amount of VDL for each supported cryptocurrency and start earning daily!

-9.__Why is your code obscured and Vidulum closed-source?__ While it is important to us to support open-source code, especially in the cryptocurrency and blockchain space, the Vidulum Web Wallet is built with proprietary code from the ground up.
+9. __Why is your code obscured and Vidulum closed-source?__ While it is important to us to support open-source code, especially in the cryptocurrency and blockchain space, the Vidulum Web Wallet is built with proprietary code from the ground up.
 By obscuring and keeping the application closed-source, Vidulum is protecting users and further securing its place as a software development company in the blockchain space.

 10. __How can I get in touch with the Vidulum Team?__ In order to get in touch with the Vidulum team, you can email us at [support@vidulum.org](support@vidulum.org) or speak to us directly on [Discord](https://discord.gg/qugWUdg).